s4ke/Master-Thesis/src/md/021-functionalprogramming.md

 ~~~~

 We can do so, because, in Haskell, functions can be treated just like any other type.
-For example, if we wanted to have another function `g` which applied `f` on two lists of
+For example, if we want to have another function `g` which applies `f` on two lists of
 integers, we can write

 ~~~~{.haskell